ShaneLan/name-generator-ai-issues/README.md

 Reporting an issue is quick and easy.
 Just follow these steps:

-1. **Open the Issue Report Page**: Navigate to the 'Issues' tab in this repository.
+1. **Open the Issue Report Page**: Navigate to the 'Issues' tab in this repository, and click 'New issue' button on the right.
 2. **Describe the Issue**: Provide a detailed description of the issue you encountered.
 Include steps to reproduce the issue, if applicable.
 3. **Submit the Issue**: Click the 'Submit new issue' button to send your report.